Massachusetts Nonprofit Makes a Splash on the National Education Scene with New Location in Miami at Miami Dade College

 UAspire Miami-Dade County Partner High Schools:

 UAspire is Massachusetts’ leading provider of financial aid advising and scholarships and has provided financial aid advising and scholarships to more than 50,000 students since 1985, helping them realize their higher education goals and giving them a better foundation for a successful and productive future.
 Last year alone, UAspire helped graduating high school seniors secure more than $57.2 million in financial aid – showing a return on investment of $61 in aid secured for every $1 invested in its advising program.
 UAspire services are provided free of charge and serve students from every public high school and beyond and every neighborhood in Boston, Springfield and Lawrence.
 For more information, please visit www.uaspireusa.org.

 About Miami Dade College

-Miami Dade College is the nation’s largest institution of higher education with an enrollment of more than 174,000 students.
+Miami Dade College is the nation’s largest institution of higher education with an enrollment of more than 175,000 students.
 It is also the nation’s top producer of Associate in Arts and Science degrees and awards more degrees to minorities than any other college or university in America.
-The college’s eight campuses and outreach centers offer more than 300 distinct degree programs including several baccalaureate degrees in education, public safety, supervision and management, nursing, physician assistant studies, film, engineering, biology and others.
+The college’s seven campuses and two centers offer more than 300 distinct degree programs including several baccalaureate degrees in education, public safety, supervision and management, nursing, physician assistant studies, film, engineering, biology and others.
 In fact, its academic and workforce training programs are national models of excellence.
 MDC is also renowned for its rich cultural programming.
 It is home of the Miami Book Fair International, Miami International Film Festival, the MDC Live!
 Performing Arts Series, the National Historic Landmark Miami Freedom Tower, a sculpture park and a large art gallery and theater system.
 MDC has served nearly 2,000,000 students since it opened its doors in 1960.

 For more information, please visit www.uaspireusa.org